FStarLang/fstar-vscode-assistant/README.md

     when it is opened, at every key stroke, and when it is closed.

   * debug: Set this flag to have the extension log debug information to the console.

-  * showFlyCheckIcon: You can choose to not show the gutter icon when F* has flychecked a fragment.
-    This is only relevant when the flyCheck flag is set.

   * showLightCheckIcon: You can choose to not show the gutter icon when F* has only light-checked a fragment